 Do: Pick Out Your Favorite Outfit

 I know many peoples’ gut reaction is to go out and get a snazzy new outfit for the first day at work.
-And while you certainly do want to look sharp when you show up at you new gig, buying a brand new suit or chic pair of pumps is usually the wrong approach.
+And while you certainly do want to look sharp when you show up at you new gig, buying a brand new look is usually the wrong approach.